 If a local jurisdiction has issued a substantial damage determination for a home located inside the 100-year floodplain, the home will be reconstructed and elevated;

+If an MHU is located within a floodplain, is required to be elevated more than three feet, and the applicant is the owner of the property, the MHU may be replaced by a stick-built home;

 If the local jurisdiction has issued a substantial improvement determination for a home located inside the 100-year floodplain, the home must be elevated; and

 Slab-on-grade homes that require elevation will be reconstructed and elevated.
 Repair will not an option.